 “Sure, lie to yourself,” Chen Yi mumbled.

-“If you’re scared of it, we can take care of it,” Wallace reminded him of the amount of people they had.
+“If you’re scared of it, we can take care of it,” Wallace reminded him of the number of people they had.

 Before Chen Yi could say anything, Qiao Qiao turned to give him her famous glare.